-However, the normal hours of work for bargaining unit employees other than those listed below shall be 6:30 a.m. through 3:00 p.m., from Monday through Friday, with any changes in work scheduling being discussed with the Union prior to their taking effect.
-This schedule will initially be put in place on a trial basis for a ninety (90) day period to determine if it is appropriate to continue it for the remaining term of the agreement.
+However, the normal hours of work for bargaining unit employees other than those listed below shall be 6:30 a.m. through 3:00 p.m., from Monday through Friday, and change to 7:00 a.m. through 3:30 p.m., effective August 7, 2023, with any further changes in work scheduling being discussed with the Union prior to their taking effect.
 The following positions have special needs and will observe hours of work consistent with the needs and expectations of their positions: Assistant Building Engineer, Utility Servicemen, Train Station Attendant, Part-time Positions, and Custodian.